DriveWorks/IntegrationThemeExample-TriggerPageActions/README.md

 ---

+### This example:

-The example shows how to react to:
+Demonstrates how to react to the following:
 - Macro Button presses - in 3 different ways, each with their own pros/cons:
     1. Attach a click event listener directly to a Control.
-    2. Attach a click event listener to the form's permanent parent element.
+    2. Attach a click event listener to the Form's permanent parent element.
     3. Attach a click event listener every time the Control is made visible.
 - Control Property changes
 - Constant changes